ballerina-attic/securing-restful-services-with-ldap/README.md

             scopes: ["add_order"]
         }
     }
-    addOrder(endpoint client, http:Request req) {
+    resource function addOrder(http:Caller caller, http:Request req) {
-        json orderReq = check req.getJsonPayload();
+        var orderReq = req.getJsonPayload();
+        if (orderReq is json) {
             string orderId = orderReq.Order.ID.toString();

             // Get untainted value if `orderId` is a valid input orderId = getUntaintedStringIfValid(orderId);

             ordersMap[orderId] = orderReq;

             // Create response message.
             json payload = { status: "Order Created.", orderId: orderId };
-        http:Response response;
+            http:Response response = new;
-        response.setPayload(payload);
+            response.setPayload(untaint payload);

             // Set 201 Created status code in the response message. response.statusCode = http:CREATED_201;
             // Set 'Location' header in the response message.
             // This can be used by the client to locate the newly added order. response.setHeader("Location", "http://localhost:9090/ordermgt/order/" + orderId);

-        // Send response to the client.
+            // Send response to the caller.
-        _ = client->respond(response);
+            var responseToCaller = caller->respond(response);
+            if (responseToCaller is error) {
+                log:printError("Error sending response", err = responseToCaller);
             }
+        } else if (orderReq is error) {
+            var responseToCaller = caller->respond("Error in extracting json payload from request");
+            if (responseToCaller is error) {
+                log:printError("Error sending response", err = responseToCaller);
+            }
+        }
+    }

-    @Description { value: "Resource that handles the HTTP PUT requests that are directed to the path '/orders' to update an existing Order." }
+    // Resource that handles the HTTP PUT requests that are directed
+    // to the path '/orders' to update an existing Order.
     @http:ResourceConfig {
         methods: ["PUT"],
         path: "/order/{orderId}",